With anger and tears, Kavanaugh denies sex assault allegation

 Democratic senators sought to score political points during their five minutes apiece of questioning Ford.
 The panel’s Republican senators, all men, did not question her, assigning that task to Rachel Mitchell, a sex crimes prosecutor.

 While Mitchell probed Ford’s account looking for gaps, her questioning seemed disjointed.
 She took turns with the Democratic senators to ask questions in five-minute segments, disrupting her flow.

 During Kavanaugh’s testimony, Republican senators sidelined Mitchell and asked their own questions.

-The controversy has unfolded weeks before the Nov.
+The bitter fight over Kavanaugh’s nomination is unfolding just weeks before the Nov.
 6 congressional elections in which Democrats are trying to seize majority control of Congress from the Republicans.

-If he is confirmed, Kavanaugh would cement conservative control of the nation’s highest court, advancing Trump’s push to shift it and the broader federal judiciary to the right.
+It has also deepened the country’s political polarization.

 Kavanaugh, sitting alone at the witness table, said he wanted to testify as soon as Ford’s allegation emerged last week and was not surprised other allegations followed.

-“In those 10 long days, as was predictable and as I predicted, my family and my name have been totally and permanently destroyed by vicious and false additional accusations,” he said.
+“In those 10 long days, as was predictable and as I predicted, my family and my name have been totally and permanently destroyed by vicious and false additional accusations,” he said, as his wife sat behind him.

-The delay in scheduling a hearing “has been horrible to me and my family, to the Supreme Court and to the country,” Kavanaugh said.

-Looking somber, Kavanaugh was accompanied by his wife as he entered the hearing room.

 Kavanaugh repeatedly tangled with Democratic senators, interrupting several of them, including Feinstein and Amy Klobuchar, during testy exchanges.